MenkeTechnologies/Jarvis/README.md

 - Runs on RPi
 - Flask web app with real time video steaming with MJPEG
-- Websockets to arduino I2C bus
+- Websockets to arduino I2C bus controlling motors
 - jQuery, Backbone
 - Bootstrap CSS library
 - CI/CD shell script managed by systemd service to restart flask app and websockets when push to master branch